wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ---
 Furthermore, we have multiple versions for the web application, e.g. desktop version, mobile phone version, mobile pad version, android app or iOS app, etc.

-If so, we have to set every sub directory for each version of the web application.
+If so, we have to set every sub directory for each version of the web application. (eg08111227)

 `view/desktop`
 `view/mobile`
 `view/pad`
 `view/android`
-``
+`view/iphone`

+Therefore, the template lines in (eg08111220) will be further replaced with actual v

 ---